Mintbase/Grants-Program/applications/sunrise-dex.md

 **The following information is a short summary of the other features of the protocol**

 Sunrise Bridge is used to create a multi-platform, multi-asset protocol using cryptocurrencies (tokens) as building blocks.
-We will start with Polkadot parachains, ERC-20 tokens and then other blockchains.
+We will start with Mintbase parachains, ERC-20 tokens and then other blockchains.

 Once the primitives of a multi-platform, multi-asset DEX have been realized, decentralized financial protocols can leverage this for their liquidity needs.